jenkinsci/gitlab-plugin/CONTRIBUTING.md

 * you updated the help docs
 * you updated the README
 * you have used spotbugs to see if you haven't introduced any new warnings
+* you have run `mvn spotless:apply` for confirming that the code formatting is correct

 ## Testing With Docker